Report: Trees for steep slopes

 - Measures that restrict the likelihood of landslide occurrence that could form debris flows.

-Additional research is needed to quantify the erosion-control effectiveness of "alternative" species to radiata pine (exotic and indigenous).
+Additional research is needed to quantify the effectiveness of "alternative" species to radiata pine (exotic and indigenous) at controlling erosion.
 Furthermore, there is a need to better understand relationships between alternative species restocking rates on forest cutover, and their level of effectiveness in mitigating post-harvest sediment generation rates, relative to that measured for radiata pine planted at the same densities.
 Although detailed information on how different species reinforce soils (such as lateral root reinforcement versus vertical anchoring) would be useful within a comprehensive research strategy, the immediate priority could instead focus on simple models of species-specific, post-harvest rates of root decay and for juvenile plants to establish the growth rates and above-ground tree performance (tree height, canopy width, tree biomass) to be able to predict and define the time it takes for canopy closure to occur according to stocking rate.
 Managing effects and consequences of erosion could then be simplified to the relationship between the mitigation measures themselves, and for example reduced levels of sediment or reduced occurrence of debris flows that exit the forest boundary.

 For growers to deploy a species and regime at any scale, models would also be required that estimate returns according to rotation length or harvest regime, taking into account initial stocking and thinning practices that mitigate erosion.
 Extending the rotation length is desirable for reducing erosion over time, but it has negative impacts on economic rates of return.
 Slower growing species that yield high-value timber may offer an appropriate trade-off that satisfies both growers and territorial authorities.
 Alternatively, faster growing species managed as a continuous cover forest may prove to be profitable and environmentally sustainable on steeper slopes.